rust-lang/rust/doc/rust.md

 }
 ~~~~

-This defines an implementation named `circle_shape` of interface
+This defines an implementation named `circle_shape` of trait
 `shape` for type `circle`.
 The name of the implementation is the name
 by which it is imported and exported, but has no further significance.
-It may be omitted to default to the name of the interface that was
+It may be omitted to default to the name of the trait that was
 implemented.
 Implementation names do not conflict the way other names
 do: multiple implementations with the same name may exist in a scope at
 the same time.

-It is possible to define an implementation without referencing an
+It is possible to define an implementation without referring to a trait.
-interface.
 The methods in such an implementation can only be used
 statically (as direct calls on the values of the type that the
 implementation targets).
 In such an implementation, the `of` clause is
 not given, and the name is mandatory.